Antonio de Escaño: Later life

 Escaño was promoted to lieutenant general of the Navy and was the Minister of the Navy between 1808 and 1810.
 In 1810 he was elected to be a member of the Council of Regency of Spain and the Indies.
 When this body resigned after the convening of the Cortes of Cádiz, he was the only member who was authorized to continue to reside in the city and became a member of the Cortes which developed the Spanish Constitution of 1812.
-Escaño was appointed captain general of Cartagena in 1814, a position he did not assume since he died a few days later.
+Escaño was appointed captain general of Cartagena in 1814, a position he did not assume because he died a few days later.

 Legacy

 There is a Spanish Navy school that bears his name: Escuela de Especialidades (School of Specialties) "Antonio de Escaño", located in Ferrol, Spain.
 The major areas of expertise are Telecommunications Systems, Weapons Systems, and Power and Propulsion Systems.